johnbuckleyba/johnbuckleyba.github.io/_psp/project4.md

 The criteria for my BIPP Scotland Student Award submission was to produce an image which meets professional standards, is interesting and engaging, but which is also less conceptual and perhaps more traditional - reflecting more the aesthetic and style of the BIPP.

-I have chosen a portrait, taken from a series of images exploring wearable technology.
-Portraiture, although popular with both the BIPP and AOP members, could be considered a more conservative style of photography: a "classic" portrait requires only that that the photographer (or painter) create an engaging and life-like representation of the sitter.
-The twist in the submitted image (below) is that the subject is wearing a virtual reality headset.
+I have chosen a portrait, taken from a series of images promoting wearable technology.
+In this particular image (below) the model is wearing a virtual reality headset.

 <div class="center">
     <img class="two" src="DSC8228-Edit.jpg"/>
 </div>
 <div class="col three caption">
-    Portrait: Virtual Reality by John Buckley
+    Virtual Reality by John Buckley
 </div>

 Virtual reality headsets are often pictured in place, over the user's face.
-However in the context of portraiture this is problematic both because it is predictable and also because the headset obscures the subject's face.
+However this can be problematic both because it is predictable and also because the headset obscures the subject's face.
 Additionally, because virtual reality headsets are currently strongly associated with computer gaming, the user is often a white male.

 <div class="img_row">
     <img class="col three" src="oculus1.jpg"/>